Jake Warner serves as legal counsel for Alliance Defending Freedom’s Appellate Team.

-Warner earned his J.D. at the Regent University School of Law, graduating magna cum laude in 2011.
+Warner earned his J.D. at Regent School of Law, graduating magna cum laude in 2011.
 He obtained his B.A. in history and political science from the University of North Carolina at Chapel Hill in 2006.